revl/vcf_scanner/README.md

 The fields must be extracted in the exact order as defined by the VCF specification.

-The information returned by most of the `get_...()` methods is valid only immedialtely after the respective `parse_...()` method returned `ok` or `ok_with_warnings`.
+1. Define the variables for the field values outside the data reading loop to reduce unnecessary memory reallocation.
+Every variable in this list is valid only immedialtely after the respective `parse_...()` method returned `ok` or `ok_with_warnings`.

-1. Define the variables for the field values outside the data reading loop.
-    This will reduce unnecessary memory reallocation.

         std::string chrom;
         unsigned pos;